KBVE/archive/docs/md/notes/exchange/nicehash.md

 - Notes:
 	- Mining Address - ```3KQ3nyW8NqRwTFLzMjzqJH2vyX7ZkV7qbL```
-		- This is address is important when setting up multiple miners, as its the public id for your hashes.
+		- This is address is important when setting up multiple miners, as its the public id for your hash contributions.
+	- Remote Operations - BizOps - Managing different rigs can help protect your hardware while maximizing the returns.
+The fluctuation of electrical costs during the day can hinder the overall health and profitability of the mining opsec.
 	- Electrical Wiring / Costs
 		- Extremely important to account for the voltage and power that your equipment will be utilizing.
 		- Make sure to mark the electrical cost per kWh that your utility provider charges, as certain equipment might not be worth the cost to operate.

 - Tools:
 	- [Profitability Calculator](https://www.nicehash.com/profitability-calculator/)